Searching the internet for lottery inspiration

-WILKES-BARRE, Pa. — On almost every corner there's an opportunity to play the lottery nowadays.
+WILKES-BARRE, Pa. — On almost every corner, there's an opportunity to play the lottery nowadays.
 But it wasn't one of these places where Newswatch 16 went to find out what players would do with their winnings.

 Instead, we turned to Facebook and asked viewers to joins us on an open Zoom conference to discuss what they would do with the $865 million jackpot.